PrincetonUniversity/installing_python_packages/README.md

 $ conda activate myenv
 ```

 Each package and its dependencies will be installed locally in `~/.conda/pkgs`.
 Consider replacing `myenv` with an environment name that is more specific to your work.
 On the command line, use `$ conda deactivate` to leave the active environment and return to the base environment.
-Below is a sample Slurm script:
+Below is a sample Slurm script (job.slurm):

 ```bash
 #!/bin/bash